DATA 419 — NLP — Fall 2025

 • me bad </s> — (1)

 In parentheses following each N-gram is the number of times it appeared in the corpus.
-This will turn out to be a crucial quantity for the model.

 Building an N-gram model

-Training an N-gram model is nothing more than counting.
+Training an N-gram model is really nothing much more than counting.
 For a unigram model, you go through the text, and you count up how many times each word occurs.
 That's it.
 That's your model.

 For a bigram model, you go through the text, and you count up how many times each pair of words appears in sequence.
 That's it.
-Same thing for a trigram model, a 4-gram model, etc.
+(Same thing for a trigram model, a 4-gram model, etc.)

-Now that you have a bunch of statistics on how often the writer uses each word (or each pair of words, or each triple of words, etc.) all you have to do to "simulate" the writer is run the model backwards.
+All you have to do to "simulate" output from the author of the corpus is run the model backwards.
 Put another way, instead of counting words, you'll be generating words according to those counts.

 Unigram model